Transparency - Metrics for Transformation

 For example, many providers (or payers) have included "gag clauses" in their contracts, which prohibits a health plan or health care provider from divulging the true costs of services rendered during the management of a patient.
-In addition, while quality data is more readily available thanks to public sector efforts, the availability of easy to understand quality ratings on hospitals and physicians has been spotty, at best, with the notable exceptions of the Leapfrog Group's recent publication of an aggregate hospital safety score, and the Bridges To Excellence Recognitions.
+In addition, while quality data is more readily available thanks to public sector efforts, the availability of easy to understand quality ratings on hospitals and physicians has been spotty, at best, with the notable exceptions of the Leapfrog Group's hospital safety score, the Aligning Forces for Quality transparency efforts and the Bridges To Excellence Recognitions.

-In an effort to increase price transparency, many states have enacted legislation with provisions for public reporting of pricing and quality information across providers and, in some cases, specific to certain payers operating in that state (e.g. NH Health Costix).
+In an effort to increase price transparency, many states have enacted legislation with provisions for public reporting of pricing and quality information across providers and, in some cases, specific to certain payers operating in that state.
 However, the scope and depth of transparency legislation varies significantly by state – some require that pricing be posted on a state website or published in a formal annual report; others require participation in an all payer claims database (APCD) and empower the APCD manager to publish detailed quality and cost of care reports, by provider.